imoliamedia/Imolia-Desktop-Customization-Tool/CONTRIBUTING.md

 We welcome contributions to the Desktop Customization Tool!
 Here are some guidelines to help you get started.

+## License

+By contributing to this project, you agree that your contributions will be licensed under the GNU General Public License v3.0.
+Make sure you have read and understood the [LICENSE](LICENSE) file.

 ## Code Style

 - Follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code.